E2Style: Improve the Efficiency and Effectiveness of StyleGAN Inversion: Applications

 \subsection{Image Restoration}

-By introducing corresponding data augmentations to the input images during the training phase, our GAN inversion method can be easily extended to perform a number of image restoration tasks, such as: colorization, inpainting, super resolution.
-Here we qualitatively compare our method with pSp \cite{Richardson2020EncodingIS} on these tasks, both of which use the same data augmentations.
-Figure \ref{fig:restorationandtranslation} shows the visual comparison of our method with pSp on these three tasks.
+By introducing corresponding data augmentations to the input images during the training phase, our E2Style can be easily extended to perform a number of image restoration tasks, such as colorization, inpainting, super resolution. \wty{Alg.~\ref{alg:image_restoration} shows the details of the algorithm in the inference phase.} Here we qualitatively compare our E2Style with pSp \cite{Richardson2020EncodingIS}, e4e \cite{Tov2021DesigningAE}, and Restyle \cite{alaluf2021restyle} on these tasks, both of which use the same data augmentations.
+Figure \ref{fig:restorationandtranslation} shows the visual comparison of our E2Style with other methods on these three tasks.

-\textbf{Colorization.} For colorization task, we use the color image as the target and the corresponding grayscale image as input when training the network.
-Compared with pSp \cite{Richardson2020EncodingIS}, our approach accomplishes reasonable coloring for the grayscale image while ensuring consistency in identity and local details (\eg, glasses).
+\textbf{Colorization.} Image colorization aims to convert the single-channel gray-scale image into a semantically reasonable three-channel color image.
+For the colorization task, we use the color image as the target and the corresponding grayscale image as input when training the network, so the goal of the encoder is no longer to reconstruct the input image accurately but to find the most appropriate latent code which can colorize the input grayscale image reasonably.
+Compared with other methods, E2Style accomplishes reasonable coloring for the grayscale image while ensuring consistency in identity and local details (\eg, glasses).

-\textbf{Inpainting.} To perform inpainting using the GAN inversion framework, we employ a degraded transformation to the input image, in which a region is randomly selected and the pixel value of that region is set to $ 0 $ during the training process.
-As illustrated in Figure \ref{fig:restorationandtranslation}, our method achieves reasonable filling of unknown regions while keeping the known pixel values unchanged as much as possible.
+\textbf{Inpainting.} Given an incomplete image, the task of inpainting is to recover the missing pixels so that the recovered part is compatible with the known pixels.
+To perform inpainting using the GAN inversion framework, we employ a degraded transformation to the input image, in which a region is randomly selected and the pixel value of that region is set to $ 0 $ during the training process.
+As illustrated in Figure \ref{fig:restorationandtranslation}, E2Style achieves reasonable filling of unknown regions while keeping existing pixel values unchanged as much as possible.

-\textbf{Super Resolution.} Following the data augmentation method of pSp, we randomly downsample the input image by $ \times1 $, $ \times2 $, $ \times4 $, $ \times8 $, and $ \times16 $ and use the original resolution image as the target during training.
-Compared to pSp, our results are more realistic and with better facial details, \eg, the eyes in the shown example are more faithfully aligned with the low-resolution image.
+\textbf{Super Resolution.} The goal of super resolution is to reconstruct the corresponding high-resolution image from the observed low-resolution image.
+Following the data augmentation method of pSp, we randomly downsample the input image by $ \times1 $, $ \times2 $, $ \times4 $, $ \times8 $, and $ \times16 $ and use the original resolution image as the target during training.
+Compared to other methods (Figure \ref{fig:restorationandtranslation}), our results are more realistic and with better facial details, \eg, the eyes in the shown example are more faithfully aligned with the low-resolution image, \wty{and the glasses of another example are faithfully reconstructed.}